Scott King born 1969

 King’s lithograph is printed on heavy card.
 At first glance it appears to depict a geometric abstract image.
 Eleven rows each containing twelve black circles are printed on a white background.
 Below them is a thick black line, underneath which a further four black circles appear spread out in a diamond shape.
 On the bottom right hand corner the title is printed in small black lettering.
 The title immediately contextualises the image as a schematic group portrait of a band and audience during a concert: Joy Division, The Moonlight Club, 4 April 1980, West Hampstead, London, England.

 Joy Divison were a Manchester-based band who formed in the late 1970s.
 Comprised of singer Ian Curtis, guitarist Bernard Sumner, bassist Peter Hook and drummer Stephen Morris, the band gained a cult audience for its influential dark, post-punk sound and intense live sets.
-Curtis’ brooding persona and deep monotonous singing voice were a large part of the band’s success.
-He committed suicide on 18 May 1980 at the age of twenty-three and this tragic event increased the band’s now mythical status.
+Curtis’s deep, monotonous singing voice was a large part of the band’s success.
+He suffered from physical and mental health conditions and killed himself on 18 May 1980 at the age of twenty-three, a tragedy that arguably contributed to the band’s subsequent cult status.

 King is dedicated fan of Joy Division; the title of their most famous song, ‘Love Will Tear Us Apart’, is tattooed on his forearm.
 The gig his print commemorates was the band’s last in London; they performed publicly only five times subsequently.
 Curtis had suffered an epileptic fit during an earlier performance that evening, and had to be helped off the stage at the end of the Moonlight Club set.
 Despite his ill health the performance was reported to have been riveting.